begugla1/mario_course/README.md

-# mario_course
+# partialy proper acrhitecture of project
 **Because of**

-*My own base template for ordinary fastapi super puper app with docker*
+*My own base template for ordinary fastapi app with docker*